elastic/integrations/packages/system_audit/docs/README.md

 Each data stream sends two kinds of information: state and events.

 State information is sent periodically.
-A state update will consist of one event per object (eg. per package) that is currently active on the system.
+A state update will consist of events for each package that is installed or has had its state change in the polling period.
 All events belonging to the same state update will share the same UUID in `event.id`.

 The frequency of state updates can be controlled for all data streams using the